merbanan/rtl_433/examples/README.md

 stopped together, and only one rtl_433 can write to the processing script.

-There are only two pipe progams, collectd and statsd.
+There are only two pipe programs, collectd and statsd.

 ## UDP syslog